 - Reflecting on Chelsea’s Story: An Upstream Conversation (Watch > YouTube)

-Why is awareness important in Waterloo Region?
+Why is trafficking awareness important in Waterloo Region?

 In 2019, MT Space Artistic Director, Pam Patel, was asked by the local Registry Theatre to direct a Canadian production of Chelsea’s Story.
 The piece was produced in association with Waterloo Region Crime Prevention Council and Sexual Assault Support Centre of Waterloo Region.
 This version of Chelsea’s Story was performed at The Registry Theatre as well as William G Davis Senior Elementary School and the local prison for women, the Grand Valley Institute.
 Each performance of this piece was followed by a debriefing and talk back facilitated by staff from SASC.
 Parents, patrons, and women who experienced the piece encouraged Chelsea’s Story to continue touring to schools and theatres to raise awareness of the signs of human trafficking.